micmejia/bible-dump/AMPC/Acts/Acts 22.md

-Came to see me, and standing by my side said to me, Brother Saul, [^c]look up _and_ receive back your sight.
-And in that very [^d]instant I [recovered my sight and] looking up saw him.
+Came to see me, and standing by my side said to me, Brother Saul, look up _and_ receive back your sight.
+And in that very instant I [recovered my sight and] looking up saw him.